DmitrySoshnikov/hdl-js/README.md

 The `--exec-on-data` [described above](#validating-passed-data-on-gate-logic) provides only _basic functionality_ for gates testing: you just define expected result in the _declarative_ form, and let the gate execute on data.

-For advanced gates testing, we can use _scripting_, which is an _imperative_ approach for validating chips logic.
+For an _advanced_ gates testing, we can use _scripting_, which is an _imperative_ approach for validating chips logic.

 > **NOTE**: the scripts format is compatible with the [nand2tetris](http://nand2tetris.org/) course.